luehrsenheinrich/wp-quicklink/CONTRIBUTING.md

 # Contributing to the Quicklink for WordPress

 Hi!
-Thank you for your interest in contributing to the theme, we really appreciate it.
+Thank you for your interest in contributing to the plugin, we really appreciate it.

 There are many ways to contribute – reporting bugs, feature suggestions, fixing bugs, submitting pull requests for enhancements.